watspeed/systems-platform-security/lab2/lab2-guide.md

 ./stack32
 ```

-If your payload exploits the intented vulnerability,
+If your payload exploits the intended vulnerability,
 you should expect to see a new shell being created.
 If the payload works, renamed the file as `badfile32` to be submitted later.
 ```bash
 mv badfile badfile32
 ```

-## Step 4: launching attack on the 64-bit version (`stack64`)
+## Step 4: Launching attack on the 64-bit version (`stack64`)

 To exploit the buffer-overflow vulnerability in the `stack64` program,
 you need to prepare a payload, and save it in a file named `badfile`.